Google hires Truecar's Krafcik to head its driverless car unit

+* Says investing $850 million in Michigan assembly plant to retool plant to build new Ford Ranger and Ford Bronco

-Google Inc (GOOGL.O) said it named auto industry veteran John Krafcik as chief executive of its self-driving car project from late September.
+Sept 14 Google Inc said it named auto industry veteran John Krafcik as chief executive of its self-driving car project from late September.

 Chris Urmson, who has been head of the self-driving car program since 2009, will continue overseeing the project as its technical lead, the company said in an emailed statement.